Pyrography 101 Tutorial Using Color in Pyrography - Woodburning with Color

 Options for adding color

 Acrylic or water based ink: available in a variety of colors.
 Allows the wood grain to show through.
 Colors are more vibrant than pencils.
-Please check out the Alcohol & water-based inks in my store.
+Please check out the Dye inks in my store.
 These inks work well on wood when mixed with paint.

 Paint: oil, acrylic, watercolor all are a bit messier than pencils but can be used on most surfaces.
-I have experimented with a variety of paints and have found that Jo Sonja and Lumiere and Neopaque paints are the best quality and give me an unlimited palette of colors.
-I use and love Jo Sonja acrylic paint and have used it for years.
-The burning above was colored with Jo Sonja acrylics which were mixed with an extender to create a wash.
+I have experimented with a variety of paints and have found that Jo Sonja are one of the best quality and give me an unlimited palette of colors.
+I have used Jo Sonja acrylic paint for years & love it.
+The burning above was burned on a maple burl & colored with Jo Sonja acrylics which were mixed with an extender to create a wash.

 All will work and all will create a different effect.
 The choice is strictly personal but remember that you don't want to use color on the burned areas.
 If you intend on doing a lot of color or mostly color so that it looks like a painting then perhaps you merely want to outline your work.
 If you are using color just as an accent you might like the effect of using a wash with pencils rather than paint and it's easier to use and clean up.
 Using Oil pencils is one of the most commonly used forms of coloring for people who are incorporating color into their woodturnings.
 The technique described below creates a thin "wash" that will be soft but you can control the depth of the color by how many layers you use.
 If you want bolder colors you can also use the pencils without any thinner which is what I did on many of my small lighthouse plaques and the portrait of sitting bull when I first started burning.